quadram-institute-bioscience/scagaire/README.md

 __refseq_category__: Dont change this because you will probably make everything stop working.

 __abricate_database__: You can choose the gene prediction database to use such as card, resfinder, argannot or ncbi (default).
-You should be careful when changing it away from the default, because the database bundled uses the ncbi names and other databases can have subtle changes.
+You should be careful as each database is different.
+You can provide multiple databases in a comma separated list (within quotes).

 __min_coverage__: The minimum coverage required over a gene to say its present.